pinobatch/pently/docs/usage.md

 `PENTLY_USE_MUSIC = 0` builds only the sound effects portion with no music support, such as for a tool to edit sound effects.
 It is intended that such a build not include `pentlymusic.s` at all.

+Because fields associated with each channel are 4 bytes apart, the allocation methods inside ca65 itself aren't ideal.
+The program `mkrammap.py` reads `pentlyconfig.inc`, decides which fields are necessary for the enabled features, and allocates them.

 [variable mix]: https://allthetropes.org/wiki/Variable_Mix